DCC-EX/dcc-ex.github.io/docs/reference/hardware/gpio-module.rst

 GPIO pins, in input mode, can be connected to sensors (such as Block Occupancy Detectors, Hall Effect magnetic sensors, Infra-Red sensors, microswitches and many more) or to switches, or many other things.
 The pins sense the digital state (on or off) of the sensor or switch.
 Typically, when a sensor is ON or ACTIVE it connects its output pin to the GROUND or 0V pin.
-Some sensors may connect the output to +5V, so be sure which type of sensor you have.
+Some sensors may connect the output to +5V when ACTIVE, so be sure which type of sensor you have.

+When used in output mode, the GPIO pin may be connected (via a current-limiting resistor) to an LED indicator, or, via a suitable power driver, to a motor or solenoid.

 A GPIO Expander module typically has 8 or 16 pins that can each be used as an input or output.
 When you reference a pin, it will be configured in the appropriate mode.